llvm/mlir-www/website/content/deprecation/_index.md

 ### Use `OpTy::create(builder, loc, ...)` instead of `builder.create<OpTy>(loc, ...)`

-The `OpBuilder::create` has been deprecated in favor of generated `OpTy::create` methods.
+The `OpBuilder::create` API has been deprecated in favor of generated `OpTy::create` methods.

 [Discussion on Discourse](https://discourse.llvm.org/t/psa-opty-create-now-with-100-more-tab-complete/87339)